 5] Backdoor created by hackers

-In some cases, a hacker is unable to find a backdoor on a system, therefore, the next best thing is to create one from scratch.
-To get it done, the hacker is required to create a tunnel from their system to that of the victim.
+In some cases, a hacker cannot find a backdoor on a system; therefore, the next best option is to create one from scratch.
+To get it done, the hacker must create a tunnel from their system to the victim’s.

-If they do not have manual access, the hackers must trick the victim into installing a specialized tool that allows them to access the computer from a remote location.
-From there, hackers can easily access important data and download them with relative ease.
+If they do not have manual access, the hackers must trick the victim into installing a specialized tool that enables them to remotely access the computer.
+From there, hackers can easily access sensitive data and download it.

 6] Backdoor discovered by hackers

-In some situations, there is no need for hackers to create their own backdoors because due to bad developer practice, a system might have backdoors unknown to all involved.
-Hackers, if they’re lucky, might come across this error and take full advantage of it.
+In some situations, there is no need for hackers to create their own backdoors because, due to poor developer practices, a system might already have backdoors unknown to all involved.
+Hackers, if they’re lucky, might encounter this error and exploit it.

 From what we’ve gathered over the years, backdoors tend to show up in remote access software than anything else, and that is because these tools were designed to give folks access to a computer system from a remote location.